-Such persons as have been accepted as candidates for Holy Orders may become students in Divinity under the following conditions.
+Such persons as have been accepted by the Bishop of Nova Scotia or another Bishop may become students in Divinity under the following conditions.

 Undergraduates in Arts who have matriculated in Greek and have taken Greek 1 in the Arts Course, may take the Divinity Options given by the King's Faculty of Divinity as shown in (vii) below, as part of the qualification for a degree.
 After graduation in Arts, two years are required to complete the Divinity Course.\